-How significant is social commerce, and how fast is it growing?
+How big is the social commerce market, and how fast is it growing?

-Which social media platforms are most important for driving sales?
+Which social media platforms are most effective at driving social commerce?

 Exportable files for easy reading, analysis and sharing.